mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 For this reason, we provide another Artifact that you can use to deploy with at [https://d1b0l86ne08fsf.cloudfront.net/master/vexpress-qemu/vexpress_release_1.mender](https://d1b0l86ne08fsf.cloudfront.net/master/vexpress-qemu/vexpress_release_1.mender).
-This Artifact actually contains the original  of your QEMU virtual device, before you deployed the update above.

 Go to **Artifacts** again and upload with the following fields:

-* Name: `release1`
+* Name: `release-1`
 * Description: `My original build`

-After the Artifact has been uploaded, you can deploy it to your device to get it back to the original root file system.
+After the Artifact has been uploaded, you can deploy it to your device, as you did earlier.

-Now, if you observe the virtual client boot process in your docker compose terminal, you can see the original message from `/etc/issue` just before the login prompt again:

-> mender-client_1             | Poky (Yocto Project Reference Distro) 2.1.1 vexpress-qemu ttyAMA0

-Following this, you can deploy the `release2` Artifact again, and so forth.
+Following this, you can deploy the `release-2` Artifact again, and so forth.

 ## Deploy to custom groups